Andrew Jenks

 Andrew Jenks (born March 5, 1986) is an American filmmaker.

 Early life

 When he was nine, his family moved to Belgium for two years.

 Jenks attended Hendrick Hudson High School in Montrose, New York.
 When Jenks was 16 he founded the Hendrick Hudson Film Festival, featuring James Earl Jones as its keynote speaker.

-His father is Bruce Jenks, Assistant Secretary General for the United Nations.
+His father is Bruce Jenks, former Assistant Secretary General for the United Nations.
 His mother is Nancy Piper Jenks, a family nurse practitioner who is site director in internal medicine at Hudson River HealthCare in Peekskill, NY.

 Jenks attended New York University Tisch School of the Arts before dropping out after his sophomore year.

 Andrew Jenks, Room 335

 At 19 years old, Jenks moved into an assisted living facility, starring, directing, and producing the feature film Andrew Jenks, Room 335.
 While a sophomore at New York University, HBO bought the rights to the film and released the documentary on January 15, 2008.
 The film premiered in Australia and Europe.
 The film received mostly positive reviews, Variety calling it 'a lovely and genuine account of generational understanding'.